-Budgeted cost: £39319
+Budgeted cost: £35410

 Activity Evidence that supports this approach Challenge number(s) addressed Teacher-led interventions - reading, writing, maths in KS1/2.
 Familiar, additional adults used to staff smaller, targeted groups.
 Allows extra challenge and additional scaffolding.
 Small group tuition teaching strategy from the EEF teacher toolkit.
 "The average im- pact of the small group tuition is four addi- tional months' progress, on average, over the course of a year.
 1,2,4 additional months' progress, on average, over the course of a year.
 Additional staffing in Reception Class during to deliver communica- tion, language, so- cial/emotional and be- haviour education strategies.
 Focused, small group work and individual interventions will improve "school readi- ness".
 Pupils will be ready to learn and have good attitudes towards school routines and expectations.
 Communication/language difficulties will be identified, ready for further action.
-3,5 Talk Boost for EYFS, KS1 and KS2.
-Talk Boost is an evidence based interven- tion which supports language develop- ment and past experience has shown this to be an effective intervention.
-1,3,4 1:1 Communication and language interventions and resources with HLTA.
+3,5 1:1 Communication and language interventions and resources with HLTA.
 A number of individual children require 1:1 tuition daily to work on speech, language and communication targets.
 These pupils will be better able to access the full curriculum as speech, listening and attention skills improve.
 1,3,5 Small Group and 1:1 inter- ventions for KS1 and 2 children with continuing difficulties in Literacy and Maths.
 Individualised targets can be addressed with individual children.
 Intensive and fo- cused tuition of this sort is felt to be effec- tive in meeting specific needs.
 Secure learning of targeted areas will en- able pupils to attain at levels closer toex- pectation and to peers.
 1,2,4